Stef-aap/Domoticz-RFLink-ESP32/README.md

 # Domotica
-Domotics or OpenHAB + RFLink + all kind of home made interfaces
+Domotics or OpenHAB + RFLink (on a ESP32) + all kind of home made interfaces